FractalVoyager/threeD/README.md

 ## DOING:

-- s1: try different strategy in top down to only go to one point in bottom plane (first in order) instead of all
+- o0: make the tail fcn work for longer straight tails

 ## DONE:

 - s3: clean up createSides file
+- s1: try different strategy in top down to only go to one point in bottom plane (first in order) instead of all

 # Notes

+- foruth set is 400res pic with funky stuff

 Notes from createSides.js
 // go through points in smaller plane